sakundi/sakundi-docs/docs/docs/user-section/why-sakundi.md

 The Ethereum P2P protocol [36] was influenced by the kademlia Distributed Hash Table (DHT) design.
 Although kademlia possesses valuable properties, it has several limitations in terms of its security [4, 22].
-There are several known attacks for such a protocol, including the eclipse attacks [20, 43], where it is possible to perform manip- ulations against the Ethereum P2P network participants, and deanonymization attacks, as presented in [14].
+There are several known attacks for such a protocol, including the eclipse attacks [20, 43], where it is possible to perform manipulations against the Ethereum P2P network participants, and deanonymization attacks, as presented in [14].
 Other types of vulnerabilities are also present (s.
 Section 3.2).
 Nevertheless, employing multiple detection and mitigation approaches [10, 11] can significantly reduce or eliminate the severity of these risks.